The Hodge conjecture for powers of K3 surfaces of Picard number 16

 The name \textit{exceptional classes} alludes to the fact that those classes cannot be expressed in terms of Hodge classes in the square of the transcendental lattice.
 This is a consequence of the following fact: Let $V_\s$ be as in Theorem \ref{Thm: invariants of SO(n)}.
-The $\mathrm{SO}(V_\s,\C)$-invariant elements in $\bigotimes^{\bullet}V_\s$ of degree two are also $\mathrm{O}(V_\s,\C)$-invariants, as they are complete contractions.
+The $\mathrm{SO}(V_\s,\C)$-invariant elements in $V_\s\otimes V_\s$ are also $\mathrm{O}(V_\s,\C)$-invariant, as they are complete contractions.
 On the other hand, the class $\det V_\s$ is just $\mathrm{SO}(V_\s,\C)$-invariant and thus cannot be expressed in terms of degree-two elements.
 In the literature, the name \textit{exceptional classes} is used in the context of abelian varieties and denotes Hodge classes which are not in the algebra generated by (intersection of) divisor classes. \begin{rmk} The mistake in the proof of \cite[Prop.\ 5.2]{mari2008hodge} in the case of K3 surfaces with totally real multiplication is the wrong assumption that any invariant under the action of the special orthogonal group can be expressed in terms of invariants of degree two. \end{rmk}